 What are my next steps?

-As a recruiter, there are a few steps to take to ensure you’re best prepared for when these changes come into effect.
-We would recommend that you begin assessing your flexible workforce to identify how many are working through a PSC, and how they could be affected.
+Preparation is key!
+We would recommend that you begin working with your end hirers to assess your flexible workforce, identifying how many are working through a PSC and how they could be affected.

-Recruitment agencies will become responsible for the following set of responsibilities:
+Recruitment agencies are now responsible for the following set of responsibilities:

 - Paying the contractor their net pay (as opposed to gross invoice value) where the assignment is found inside IR35